grab/engineering-blog/_posts/2019-05-07-why-you-should-organise-an-immersion-trip-for-your-next-project.md

 <p>&nbsp;</p>

-## Pro tip #5 - Be 100% sure of your open-ended, non-leading questions that will validate your hypothesis.
+## Pro Tip #5 - Be 100% Sure of Your Open-ended, Non-leading Questions that will Validate Your Hypothesis

 This part is an essential piece to the quality of your immersion outcome.
 Not spending enough time crafting or vetting the questions thoroughly might end up with skewed insights and could jeopardise your entire immersion.
 Please be sure your questions links up with your hypothesis and provide backup questions to support your assumptions.